jeffersonscientific/AM4/README.md

           io_layout = 1,3
    ```

-Note that these variables can be defined as environment variables, for example:
+Note that these variables can (in principle) be defined as environment variables, for example:
   ```
   export n1=144
   export m1=3